robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 <!--//

-Joshua Skains: <<Humans can make rules. it's really that simple.>> -- humans can agree on rules but they cannot enforce them, usually.
+Joshua Skains: <<Humans can make rules.
+It's really that simple.>> -- humans can agree on rules but they cannot enforce them, usually.

-When they can, is because they did not MAKE the rules but choose those rules were just in the wild, found,  accepted and institutionalised them.
+When they can, it is because they did not MAKE the rules but choose those rules that were just in the wild, found,  accepted and institutionalised them.

 For example, humans cannot rule against gravity.
 We build airplanes but not "gravity zero as per my will or as per a democratic voted law".
 It does not work in that way, absolutely.

 So, usually when humans say: "we can make rules", they are going to mess-up everything in a fucking stupid way (and in the ancient times, also die in many or large groups).

 Fuck-up everything has nothing to do with MAKE rules.
-However, it is a very "ancient" topic, and history shown that people never learn that lesson but rather they die.
+However, it is a very "ancient" topic, and history shows that people never learn that lesson but rather they die.

 Nina From Canada, eh: <<Machines can only do as programed.>> -- this was not absolutely true even when classic logic was involved.
 Please check the etymology of IT bug and you get a grasp.

-More in general, when "we rule, you obey" became popular, always ends-up in the same fashion: a blood bath.
+More in general, when "we rule, you obey" becomes popular, it always ends-up in the same fashion: a blood bath.
 Why?
 Barabba free, docet.

 Anyway, nice to know that "revolution from people" is arising.
 The French one ends-up with Napoleon Emperor.

 To be clear and very specific: the digital revolution who moved temporarily the power into the nerds and geeks hands concluded in 2001 with Cina in the WTO, extreme violence and human rights violation during G8 in Genoa, 9/11 attack and "security first" policy because everyone hate terrorism.

-The restauration brings on the table: mass surveillance system, paper money as financial communism, woke ideology and cancel culture, and finally Mr. Zelensky as the new Napoleon who rises against Russia fighting for our freedom and democracy.
+The restoration brings on the table: mass surveillance system, paper money as financial communism, woke ideology and cancel culture, and finally Mr. Zelensky as the new Napoleon who rises against Russia fighting for our freedom and democracy.
 History never repeats itself, does rhymes: the first as a tragedy, the second as a commedy.
-Napoleon comparison is the "commedy" part, indeed.
+The Napoleon comparison is the "comedy" part, indeed.

-A bit less than 25 years of madness which will hopefully ends in something else than WW3 but a "stupidity kills" peaceful acceptance.
+A bit less than 25 years of madness which will hopefully end in something else than WW3 but a "stupidity kills" peaceful acceptance.
 Not yet close the digital revolution which as every revolution brings wealth after having exploited many, and the AI revolution begun.

 Humans cannot learn by history, can we learn from our own experience, at least?
 Uhm...